-Thank you for the opportunity to testify in support of SB 393, which would adjust the property offense penalty thresholds to account for more than 22 years of inflation.
+Thank you for the opportunity to testify in support of HB 1530, which will adjust monetary thresholds for property offenses to account for more than 22 years of inflation.
 This bill will ensure that penalties for property offenses coincide with the intention of the legislature.

-- Consumer goods with a value of \$1,500 today were worth less than \$1,000 in 1993.
-In other words, what amounted to a Class A misdemeanor 20 years ago may now constitute a state jail felony-a de facto "criminal inflation" that was not intended by the authors of the 1993 legislation. - Property crime rates in Texas have steadily fallen for the past 20 years.2 Not only have these rates fallen in relation to the growing population, but the actual number of property crimes reported between 1993 and 2013 has dropped more than 13 percent.3 Yet, felony theft caseloads in district court have increased nearly 30 percent,4 largely because of the increase in the general level of prices for the same goods and services.
+- The penalty for committing a property offense corresponds to the dollar amount lost or damaged.
+For instance, a Class A misdemeanor involves property worth \$500 or more but less than \$1,500; if the property value is \$1,500, the offense becomes a state jail felony.
+Consumer goods with a value of \$1,500 today were worth less than \$1,000 in 1993.1 Consequently, what amounted to a Class A misdemeanor 20 years ago may now constitute a state jail felony-a de facto "criminal inflation" that was not intended by the authors of the 1993 legislation. - Property crime rates in Texas have steadily fallen for the past 20 years.2 Not only have these rates fallen in relation to the growing population, but the actual number of property crimes reported between 1993 and 2013 has dropped more than 13 percent.3 Yet, felony theft caseloads in district court have increased nearly 30 percent,4 largely because of the increase in the general level of prices for the same goods and services.

-- Convictions based on these disproportionate offense thresholds can result in incarceration in county jail or state-level correctional facilities, all at a cost that can exceed \$50 per person per day.5 More than 35 percent of state jail inmates were serving time for larceny or burglary.6 Those individuals alone cost taxpayers nearly \$170,000 per day to incarcerate and almost \$62 million annually.7 - Incarcerating these individuals is costly to taxpayers, depletes resources that can be directed toward individuals who pose a high risk to public safety, and further burdens jails and prisons. - SB 393 will save taxpayer dollars and increase fairness in the judicial system by updating the antiquated value thresholds upon which property offenses are based.
+- Convictions based on disproportionate offense thresholds can result in incarceration in county jail or state-level correctional facilities, all at a cost that can exceed \$50 per person per day.5 More than 35 percent of state jail inmates were serving time for larceny or burglary, as of August 2014.6 Those individuals alone cost taxpayers more than \$175,000 per day to incarcerate and almost \$64 million annually.7 - Incarcerating individuals for petty property offenses is costly to taxpayers, depletes resources that can be directed toward individuals who pose a high risk to public safety, and further burdens jails and prisons. - HB 1530 will save taxpayer dollars and increase fairness in the judicial system by updating the antiquated value thresholds upon which property offenses are based.
 This will make penalties more proportional to the offenses committed and avoid wasting valuable resources on prosecution and incarceration for petty crimes.
 It will also more closely conform punishments to what was intended by the authors of the 1993 legislation.